Implementing Zero Knowledge

 🚧

-Create Zero Knowledge Key from the Akeyless Console:
+Create DFC Key from the Akeyless Console

 To create a DFC Encryption Key:

-1. Open the Akeyless Gateway Console at http://Your-Akeyless-Gateway-URL:18888.
+1. Open the Akeyless Gateway Console at https://Your-Akeyless-Gateway-URL:18888.

 4. In the pop-up, specify the parameters of the new key and select a Customer Fragment to be used with this key.